feedbee/strava-club-events/README.md

 A modern web application that connects to Strava, fetches upcoming club events for the next 30 days, and displays them in an interactive calendar view with enhanced UI/UX.

 ### ✨ Features
-- **Seamless OAuth2 Login** - Secure authentication with Strava using OAuth2
+- **Secure Authentication** - Robust OAuth2 implementation with Strava
   - Automatic token refresh before expiration
-  - Basic session management
+  - Configurable session management with multiple storage backends
-  - Secure token storage
+  - Optional AES-256-CBC encryption for sensitive session data
+  - Secure cookie configuration with httpOnly, secure, and sameSite flags

 - **Event Management**
   - Fetches events from all your Strava clubs